n8acl/aprsnotify/configuration.md

 aprsfikey = "YOUR APRS.FI API KEY" # This is your API key from your APRS.fi account openweathermapkey = "YOUR OPENWEATHERMAP API KEY HERE" # This is your OpenWeatherMap API Key.
 ```
-- **aprsbot_callsign**: This is the callsign that the interactive APRSBot Telegram Bot will use to send location, messages and interact with the APRS-IS Network.
-So for Example: "N8ACL-5".
 - **pos_callsign_list**: This is the list of callsigns, with SSID, you wish to track, separated by commas.
 Example: "N8ACL-9","N8ACL-6".
 You can track as many callsigns here as you wish up to 20.
 It would be a good idea to also add the callsign for the aprsbot from above to this list to also have it tracked.
 - **msg_callsign_list**: This is the list of callsigns, with SSID, you wish to monitor for messages, separated by commas.
 Example: "N8ACL-9","N8ACL-6".
 You can track as many callsigns here as you wish up to 10.
 It would be a good idea to also add the callsign for the aprsbot from above to this list to also have it tracked.
 - **aprsfikey**: This is the API key from your APRS.FI account page.